BytePane

 Status codes are grouped into five classes.
 1xx (Informational) indicates the request was received and processing continues -- 101 is used for WebSocket upgrades, and 103 Early Hints enables preloading resources.
 2xx (Success) means the request was successfully processed -- 200 OK is the standard success response, 201 Created confirms resource creation (common after POST), and 204 No Content is used for successful DELETE operations.
 3xx (Redirection) indicates the client must take additional action -- 301 and 308 are permanent redirects, while 302 and 307 are temporary.

-4xx (Client Error) signals problems with the request itself -- 400 Bad Request for malformed syntax, 404 Not Found for missing resources, 422 Unprocessable Entity for validation failures, and 429 Too Many Requests for rate limiting.
+4xx (Client Error) signals problems with the request itself -- 400 Bad Request for malformed syntax, 404 Not Found for missing resources, 422 Unprocessable Content for validation failures, and 429 Too Many Requests for rate limiting.
 5xx (Server Error) indicates the server failed to fulfill a valid request -- 500 Internal Server Error is the generic catch-all, 502 Bad Gateway occurs when a reverse proxy receives an invalid upstream response, and 503 Service Unavailable indicates temporary downtime for maintenance or overload.
 For REST APIs, consistent and meaningful use of status codes is a key part of API design best practices.

 Frequently Asked Questions